-Provides a Python dictionary of NAClassFieldMap objects that are used to map field names or set default values for the properties of a network analysis class within a network analysis layer.
+Provides a dictionary of NAClassFieldMap objects that are used to map field names or set default values for the properties of a network analysis class within a network analysis layer.
 The dictionary keys are the network analysis class property names, and the values are the NAClassFieldMap objects.

 Provides access to analysis properties from an origin-destination (OD) cost matrix network analysis layer.
 The GetSolverProperties function is used to obtain an ODCostMatrixSolverProperties object from an OD cost matrix network analysis layer.

 Provides access to analysis properties from a route network analysis layer.
 The GetSolverProperties function is used to obtain a RouteSolverProperties object from a route network analysis layer.